AlineCoutinho/site/content/authors/admin/_index.md

 Welcome to my website!
 Thank you for visiting.

 I am an economic sociologist, a researcher at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
-I design Equity, Diversity and Inclusion (EDI) solutions and tools to help Canadian policymakers identify best paths to transition to a decarbonized, sustainable, and more equitable future.
+I design equity, diversity and inclusion (EDI) solutions and tools to assist Canadian policymakers in identifying best paths to transition to a decarbonized, sustainable, and more equitable future.

 **Research**

 My research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
-Currently, I conduct research on the equity, diversity, and inclusion dimensions/requirements necessary to achieve a just decarbonization transition, one that leads to clean *and* inclusive economic growth.
+Currently, I conduct research on the EDI dimensions/requirements necessary to achieve a just decarbonization transition, one that leads to clean *and* inclusive economic growth.
 I design solutions and tools for Canadian policymakers to set in motion a prosperous, sustainable, and equitable path towards a greener economy.

 Previously, at SPI, I researched the benefits to human health associated low-carbon infrastructure projects, with a focus on identifying sustainable solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.